 This is a good time to begin thinking about weather and storm safety.

-Storms that bring thunder, lightning and even tornadoes can be frightening for small children, but understanding the weather and why it is doing what is doing can take away some of the scariness.
+Storms that bring thunder, lightning and even tornadoes can be frightening for small children, but understanding why teach kids about weather and why it is doing what is doing can take away some of the scariness.
 It does not make the storms less dangerous, but being less frightened, kids are less likely to make mistakes.

 We will learn more about specific weather safety hazards as we go along, but here are some important safety tips to keep in mind now: